-Article: the Code of Ethics for the City of Denton.
+Article: this Chapter 2, Article XI of the Code of Ordinances for the City of Denton.

 Baseless Complaint: a Complaint that does not allege conduct that would constitute a violation of this Article, or that does not provide evidence that, if true, would support a violation of this Article.